 How to Post on a Friend’s Facebook Timeline

-To post on your friend’s timeline, follow these steps:
+To post on your friend’s Timeline, follow these steps:

-Go to his timeline.
+Go to her Timeline.

 Click the type of post you want to leave.

-Type out your comment to your friend.
+Type your comment to your friend.

 When you’re done, click Post.